ozturkfemre/website/content/blogs/dataviz.md

 -   *breaks: A specification of the breakpoints (i.e., the edges of the bins) to use in the histogram.
-This can be a numeric vector, or a function such as breaks = \"FD\" to use the Freedman-Diaconis rule for determining the bin widths.*
+This can be a numeric vector, or a function such as breaks = "FD" to use the Freedman-Diaconis rule for determining the bin widths.*

 -   *freq: A logical value that specifies whether the y-axis should represent the frequency (i.e., the count of values in each bin) or